-Lexington High School (Grades: 12+)
+Lexington High School Life-Skills Program (Grades: 9-12+)

-Population: Students with global delays, neurological impairments, and/or significant medical challenges.
+Population: Students with global deficits, significant intellectual, neurological impairments, and/or significant medical challenges

-This program is created for students who require intensive specialized instruction, with highly individualized therapeutic support, i.e., Nurse, Behaviorist, Physical Therapist, etc. The classroom teacher and specialists incorporate communication, motor, vision, hearing, cognition and mobility throughout all classroom activities.
-Specialized accommodations such as PECS, Communication Devices and Assistive Technology devices are used.
-The classroom presents an integrated model where services are provided in the context of a natural learning environment.
-In 10th grade, the students typically participate in the MCAS Alternative Assessment Portfolio.
-As the students approach 16, they are often exposed to the LABBB Vocational Training Center and other vocational opportunities.
+This program is for students who require intensive specialized instruction, with highly individualized therapeutic support, i.e., Nurse, Behaviorist, Physical Therapist, etc. The classroom teacher and specialists incorporate communication, motor, vision, hearing, cognition, and mobility strategies and support throughout all classroom activities.
+Specialized accommodations including augmentative communication systems and assistive technologies are applied.
+The classroom presents an integrated model where services are delivered in the context of natural learning environments.
+Students are provided opportunities to generalize acquired classroom skills across all settings.
+In 10th grade students either partake in the standardized MCAS testing with accommodations or participate in the MCAS Alternative Assessment Portfolio.
+As the students approach sixteen years of age, they have the opportunity to participate in LABBB Transition Readiness Activities in the Community (TRAC) along with other vocational experiences.